WAVE-hamburg/wave-hamburg.github.io/index.md

   actions:
     - label: "Learn more"
       url: /wave/
-    - label: "Recent acitivites"
+    - label: "Activites"
       url: /posts/
     - label: <i class="fab fa-instagram" aria-hidden="true"></i>
       url: "https://www.instagram.com/wave.hamburg/"
     - label: <i class="fab fa-twitch" aria-hidden="true"></i>
       url: "https://www.twitch.tv/wave_hamburg"
-excerpt: "The [WAVE initiative](https://indico.desy.de/event/28485/) investigates and designs a seismic and geo-acoustic measurement network in and around and around the Science City Hamburg Bahrenfeld.
-WAVE is a unique and innovative infrastructure for geophysics, physics and especially for large-scale research facilities."
+excerpt: "The [WAVE initiative](https://indico.desy.de/event/28485/) investigates and designs a seismic and geo-acoustic measurement network in and around the Science City Hamburg Bahrenfeld.
+WAVE is a unique and innovative infrastructure for geophysics, physics and large-scale research facilities."
 intro:
-  - excerpt: 'A key element of WAVE is the widespread use of modern seismic sensors, in particular distributed acoustic sensing (DAS).
+  - excerpt: 'A key element of WAVE is the use of modern seismic sensors, in particular distributed acoustic sensing (DAS).
 This technology uses fiber optic cables as sensitive seismic sensors.
-It enables ground motion data to be recorded at an unprecedented spatial density over long distances, revolutionizing geophysics.'
+It enables ground motion data to be recorded at an unprecedented spatial density over long distances.'
 feature_row:
   - image_path: /assets/images/iDAS.jpg
     alt: "Scientists looking at the DAS system."